jsonresume/jsonresume-theme-class/README.md

 # Export a PDF document, it's recommended to use your name as the file name
 resume export --theme @jsonresume/jsonresume-theme-class your-name.pdf
 ```

+### Notes

+* This theme expects languages in your résumé to be defined with language codes (i.e. `en`), not language names (i.e. `English`).
+* If languages are specified, ensure the first language is the language your résumé is written in, so that the document language is set correctly.

 ## Features